jestjs/jest/CONTRIBUTING.md

 You can add or edit the changelog entry in the GitHub web interface once you have opened the pull request and know the number and link to it.

+Make sure to alphabetically order your entry based on package name.
+If you have changed multiple packages, separate them with a comma.

 #### Testing

 Code that is written needs to be tested to ensure that it achieves the desired behaviour.
 Tests either fall into a unit test or an integration test.